Data Driven Classics: Interdisciplinary Connections through Shared Data

-This conference is organised by the Department of Digital Humanities.
-11 June 2024 – King’s College London, Strand Campus (Bush House Lecture Theatre 1) Interdisciplinary Perspectives: Bridging Sociological Studies in the Digital age The Department of Digital Humanities at King’s College London is pleased to host the international conference Interdisciplinary Perspectives: Bridging Sociological Studies in the …
+This conference is organised by PhD students at the Department of Digital Humanities.
+11 June 2024 – King’s College London, Strand Campus (Bush House Lecture Theatre 1) Interdisciplinary Perspectives: Bridging Sociological Studies in the Digital age The Department of Digital Humanities at King’s College London is pleased to host the international conference Interdisciplinary Perspectives: Bridging Sociological …

 High-dimensional cinema • 6 July 2023